adamsburge/archaevit-blog/README.md

 ![Log in Page Wireframe](static/images/Log%20in.png)

 ### User Stories
 To access and read the user stories for this project, see my Github project [Archaevit User Stories](https://github.com/users/adamsburge/projects/3).
 Many of these user stories were taken from the Code Institute 'I think therefore I blog' walkthrough project.
-Additionally, two of the user stories are incomplete and are areas where future work on the project could be done.
+Two of the user stories are incomplete and are areas where future work could be done on the project.

 ![User Stories](static/images/user_stories.png)

 ### Databse Structures
 The database models used for this project were based on the models used in Code Institute's 'I think therefore I blog' walkthrough project.
-However, these have been adjusted and added to for the purpose of this project.
+However, these have been adjusted and added to for the purpose of the current project.
 Notably, this project extends Django's default user model and adds extra fields to this model where the Code Institute models kept the default model.

-Note: included here is the database model for 'updates' comment thread which, mentioned in the user stories above, outline areas where this project could develop with future work.
+Note: Included here is the database model for the 'updates' comment thread which, as mentioned in the user stories above, outlines areas where this project could develop with future work.

 ![Database Models](static/images/Database%20Models.png)